MicrosoftDocs/architecture-center/docs/solution-ideas/articles/map-threats-it-environment-content.md

 ### Components

-The example architecture in this article uses the following components:
+The example architecture in this article uses the following Azure components:

 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) is the fundamental building block for your private network in Azure.
 Virtual Network enables many types of Azure resources to securely communicate with each other, the internet, and on-premises networks.
 Virtual Network is like a traditional network that you'd operate in your own datacenter, but with the added benefits of Azure's infrastructure, such as scale, availability, and isolation.